-The actual fault (as signified by the beep code) is a hardware fault (memory failure).
+The actual fault is a hardware fault (processor overheating).

 Students may propose a range of different steps to test the suggested changes have resolved the fault.
 When considering placement within the bands, consideration should be given to the appropriateness of the selected tests in context of the actual fault.
 The types of tests proposed by students may include: